cmscaltech/sandie-ndn/docs/README.md

 ## sandie-ndn/docs

-Backup of important data and results for SANDIE project.
+Backup of important data and results for SANDIE and N-DISE projects.